GW230814: investigation of a loud gravitational-wave signal observed with a single detector: Tests of General Relativity

 \subsection{TIGER / FTI / PCA}

-Tests of the inspiral part of the waveform are performed by both the Flexible Theory-Independent (FTI) \citep{Mehta:2022pcn} and Test Infrastructure for GEneral Relativity (TIGER) \citep{AgathosEtAl:2014, Meidam:2017dgf, Roy:2025gzv} pipelines.
-These tests permit deviations from \ac{GR} in the non-spinning \ac{PN} coefficients, with each deviation parameter introduced and sampled independently.
+Tests of the inspiral part of the waveform are performed by both the Flexible Theory-Independent (FTI) \citep{Mehta:2022pcn} and Test Infrastructure for GEneral Relativity (TIGER) \citep{AgathosEtAl:2014, 2018PhRvD..97d4033M, Roy:2025gzv} pipelines.
+These tests permit deviations from \ac{GR} in the non-spinning \ac{PN} coefficients, with each deviation parameter introduced and sampled independently, similar to the parameterized post-Einstein (ppE) framework \citep{2009PhRvD..80l2003Y,Cornish:2011ys}.
 The FTI pipeline uses the \textsc{SEOBNRv5HM$\_$ROM} waveform model as its base \ac{GR} waveform, while TIGER relies on \ac{xphm}.
 The deviations are applied to the non-spinning part of the \ac{PN} coefficients in \ac{GR} $\psi_i^\mathrm{GR, NS}$, as

 where $\dphi{i}$ are the deviation parameters and $(\psi_i^\mathrm{GR, NS}, \psi_i^\mathrm{GR, S})$ are the spin-independent and spin-dependent part of the \ac{PN} coefficient from \ac{GR}, respectively.
 These corrections are applied in the inspiral part of the signal and then turned off when transitioning to the merger-ringdown.
 FTI and TIGER differ mainly in their choice of cutoff frequency: FTI adopts a higher cutoff, allowing it to probe deeper into the late inspiral and thereby place tighter constraints on the high-order \ac{PN} coefficients.